 “Rather than liberal or conservative, he is horribly confused.”

 “He takes ‘thinking outside the box’ to a new level, probably too much.”

 “This guy is absolutely a feminist.
 His interpretation of it is a fringe minority.”

 A problem I have with American politics today

 This criticism I’m about to make is particularly the case of Democrats, although, to a lesser extent, it applies to Republicans too.

 That is: Everybody is saying they want Michelle Obama to run, or Hillary Clinton’s daughter.
 My issue with this is they think they should run only because they’re connected to somebody else.
-I want a candidate who has done something with their own life, not someone who parades around based on the accomplishments of their parents or spouse.
+I want a candidate who has done something with their own lives, not someone who parades around based on the accomplishments of their parents or spouse.
 The Clintons, Obamas, Kennedy’s, Bush’s, and a few others, should not have more power than everybody else.
 Talent is not hereditary, no matter how bad you want it to be.
-The founding fathers were viciously against this kind of ‘dynasty.’
+The founding fathers were viciously against this kind of ‘Dynasty.’
 They’d be laughing their asses off to see what we’ve become.

 My opinion on the social justice warrior ‘triggered’ thing